yhlleo/DeepCrack/README.md

  - **Dataset**:

-A benchmark dataset for crack detection which is consist of two subset: train and test.
-For each subset, we provide both the RGB images and corresponding pixel-wise annotation maps.
+We established a public benchmark dataset with cracks in multi-scale and multi- scene to evaluate the crack detection systems.
+All of the crack images in our dataset are manually annotated.

 You can find the dataset in `./dataset`, and here are the details: